JoaoCaetanoSr/JoaoCaetanoSr/README.md

 - 👋 Hi, I’m @JoaoCaetanoSr
 - 👀 I’m interested in TI.
 - 🌱 I’m currently learning java and Python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on aplications development
 - 📫 How to reach me ...

 <!---